ioccc-src/winner/1989/tromp/README.md

 file might look like:

 ```
-330 by cody
+330 by luser
-136 by cody
+136 by loser
 ```

-.... hey, I haven't played in a very long time and the lower one was hitting space (default drop) in rapid succession :-)
+... or so, where in this case the luser is the winner and the loser is the loser :-)

 ### Alternate code: